gayajk/gayajk.github.com/_posts/2014-07-05-noise-from-raga.md

 cover: /images/batman.jpg
 ---

-I was trying to talk to you on whatsapp and then remembered that you are travelling so, i thought i would make you this blog, so that you can write about you awesome stuff without having to deal with all the software crap that goes into making a blog.
+I was trying to talk to you on whatsapp and then remembered that you are travelling so, I thought I would make you this blog, so that you can write about your awesome stuff without having to deal with all the software crap that goes into making a blog.
 I have tried to make it as simple as possible for you.
 You can obviously ping me if you have any questions.

 ---